 Caring for a baby with reflux can be stressful and exhausting.
-You may wonder what you can do to help.
-One thing you may have heard about is thickened feeds.
+In your search to find out what you can do to help, you may have heard about thickened feeds.

 The idea behind the use of thickened feeds is to make feeds heavier, to try to keep them down in the stomach and not rise back up the oesophagus and out the mouth.

 But, do thickened feeds actually help a baby with reflux?

 Can they cause any problems?